penelopelamb/kontagion/README.md

 # kontagion
-requires XQuartz and freeGLUT to run
+MacOS requires XQuartz and freeGLUT to run